Sassyiphie/Sassyiphie/README.md

 - 👋 Hi, I’m Ifeoma
-- 👀 I’m interested in UX design and Data Analytics
+- 👀 I’m interested in UI/UX design and Data Analytics
 - 🌱 I’m currently learning SQL and Tableau
-- 💞️ I’m looking to collaborate on UX design projects.
+- 💞️ I’m looking to collaborate on UI design projects.
 - 📫 You can reach me on onyemachi.ifeoma@hotmail.co.uk

 <!---